 Temperature checks will be taken when you arrive at the hearing space at red and orange settings.
 If you have a temperature of 38 degrees or more, you will be asked to leave the hearing and seek medical attention.

-All hearings will be livestreamed, and remote attendance options will be available to those who do not wish to attend in person.
+All hearings will be live-streamed.
+For witnesses giving evidence there are options to give evidence remotely if you do not want to attend in person.
 We encourage people who are of part of a vulnerable population to attend remotely if possible and you will be supported to do so.

 We will ensure a safe hearing space is maintained at all levels with regular cleaning, contact tracing and a supply of masks and gloves.